yiisoft/form/docs/guide/en/field-common-methods/input-field/field.md

 </div>
 ```

-To add attributes to the existing ones:
+To add attributes to existing ones:

 ```php
 use Yiisoft\Form\Field\Text;